zubaer-ahammed/MUIDSI-University-of-Missouri/_drafts/trrack-blog.md

 >&nbsp;</iframe>

-To utilize Trrack, developers must create a state for their application.
-This state should define variables for anything that designers would like to be reproducible or accessible through the undo/redo chain.
-Defining state is a critical part of implementing Trrack, and in our experience, also is helpful for understanding the purpose and general design for an application.
+To utilize Trrack, developers will have to create and maintain a state for their application.
+This state should define variables for anything that designers would like to be tracked.
+Defining state explicitly is a critical part of implementing Trrack, but we often found that it also encourages good software engineering.
 Here is an example of how to define a simple state in typescript, as well as how to define an initial state.

 ```js
 interface NodeState {